jkctech/Telegram-Trilateration/Scraping/README.md

 Optionally, I wanted to add support to download the profile pictures for the groups and users but that seemed like a lot of extra work for just a proof of concept so that is a postponed feature.

-**Confirm everything is well aligned**
+**Confirm everything is well aligned**\
 Before doing magic with mouse and keyboard, I want to make sure we are at the correct screen and it looks like stuff is aligned properly.
 Multiple methods are used for this.
 Here are some of them:

 To make sure Nox is open (at all) and maximized, we use the Win32 API to get access to that window and maximize it.
-After that, we are sure we can prceed.
+After that, we are sure we can proceed.

 <img src="_assets/alignpixels.png" width="75%">